 One way we track lead generation is by using goals in Google Analytics to determine what percentage of traffic complete one of our online forms.
 We must manipulate this data a bit because no matter how good our spam protection is, bots or spammers find a way to fill out our forms, too.

 All leads that come in, whether they completed a form on our website or called us, are tracked in a tool we use called Trello.
 We have lists within Trello to follow each lead through the conversion funnel.
 This can then help us determine how many of our leads are converting into paying clients.

 There are many lead tracking tools known as CRMs, and every business seems to do it a little differently.
 However you track your leads and conversions, make sure you evaluate the data to make sure you’re always improving.

 Now that you know what to do, go set yourself some goals.
 You’ve reviewed your data from last year, now go use that to set goals and strategies to have even a better year in 2019.

-While you’re at it, kick off the new year with a bang by taking advantage of some of tools and services we offer here at Yas by clicking here!
+While you’re at it, kick off the new year with a bang by taking advantage of some of the digital marketing services we offer here at Yas.